two70/zero_harvest/README.md

 # Phaser-Particle-Universe

-A new game I am creating using Phaser.io and a particles library that I converted over from [jsoverson's Javascript-Particle-System](https://github.com/jsoverson/JavaScript-Particle-System).
+A game prototype using Phaser.io and a particles library that I converted over from [jsoverson's Javascript-Particle-System](https://github.com/jsoverson/JavaScript-Particle-System).

 ## Demo